Clicky

 Clothing

-• Insulated thermal underwear and shirts
+• Insulated thermal underwear and shirts: because it will be very cold

 • Insulated socks